-Last month White House Communication Director, Hope Hicks, became the latest professional communicator to make headlines when she admitted to lying on behalf of her employer.
+In 2018 White House Communication Director, Hope Hicks, became one more professional communicator to make headlines when she admitted to lying on behalf of her employer.
 Honesty is a key value that PR industry codes of ethics demand, whether it be the Arthur W. Page Society, the Public Relations Society of America or the International Association of Business Communicators.
 The decision whether or not to be honest may be the only clear professional choice that some communicators get to make.

 Having originally trained as a journalist, I entered the public affairs field with honesty set as a core value that I will not compromise.
 That was an easy decision to make.
 But knowing what I believed in did not solve other challenges I faced as a new staff public affairs officer (PAO).

 I came to my first job as a PAO with eight years of military communication experience.
 That technical experience did not fully prepare me for the first two years as a chief communication officer.
 Some of the hardest days on the job taught me valuable lessons on leadership and professional survival.
 If I could go back in time to advise the young captain I once was, I would tell him that the fundamentals for success as a communicator are Focus, an Honest Assessment of Capability and that Geography matters.

 Focus comes down to knowing what you want to communicate and how you are going to communicate it.
 Most U.S. military units are engaged in a high operational tempo.
 Each one has a lot of people, working many moving parts to accomplish several pieces of a larger mission.
 Many parts of the unit believe that their stories are the most worthy of being told.

 The art of communication strategy demands that the communication team instinctively sense which people and events tell a piece of the larger organizational story that will resonate.
 However, the science of leadership demands that the PAO knows how to build and maintain positive relationships with a broad array of stakeholders.
 That means that sometimes we have to say no, while looking for ways to say yes in the future.